DarkRinzler/Python-HackerRank/Errors and Exceptions/README.md

-## Math Module - HackerRank
+## Errors and Exceptions Module - HackerRank
-The repository contains Python 3 solutions for challenges in the Math module on HackerRank.
+The repository contains Python 3 solutions for challenges in the Errors and Exceptions module on HackerRank.

 |            Challenge                      |                                 Task Information                                                                    |    Difficulty  |  Score  |        Solutions                               |
 |:-----------------------------------------:|:-------------------------------------------------------------------------------------------------------------------:|:--------------:|:-------:|:----------------------------------------------:|